chevron_right close

 KASD Statement

-Kane Area School District is an equal opportunity education institution and will not discriminate on the basis of race, color, national origin, sex and handicap in its activities, programs or employment practices as required by Title VI, Title IX and Section 504.
+Kane Area School District is an equal opportunity educational institution and prohibits discrimination and harassment on the basis of race, color, religion, sex, national origin, age, disability or any other basis in any education program or activity that it operates, including enrollment and employment as required by Title VI, Title IX and Section 504.

 For more information regarding services, activities and facilities that are accessible to and usable by handicapped persons, contact Mrs. Jeannine Kloss, Superintendent at 814-837-9570.